-Music and sound play an important part throughout our lives whether through listening, taking part or moving to it.
+Music and sound play an important part throughout our lives whether through listening, taking part or dancing.
 We can respond to music from a very early age, before words and language are developed, and this continues even when verbal abilities are lost and/or we are at the end of our lives.

-Music involves melody, harmony and rhythm using instruments or the voice.
-It can be ‘passive’ i.e. listening to recorded or live music or ‘active’ in which people take a direct part through playing an instrument or singing.
+Interacting with music can be ‘passive’ ie, listening to recorded or live music, or ‘active’, in which people take a direct part through playing an instrument or singing.

 Music and dementia

-Music can be used in a range of structured or unstructured ways, either individually or in a group, such as:
+Music can be used in a range of ways, either individually or in a group, such as:

 Listening to a live performance

-Music therapy involves a trained music therapist working either with a group or an individual, using music to support and help people express themselves and communicate with others.
-Music therapists are qualified and registered with the Health and Care Professions Council (HCPC).
-Music therapy has been shown to reduce anxiety for some people with dementia, as well as leading to improvements in their cognitive function i.e. their thinking, feeling, perception, mood and behaviour.
+Music therapy may also be recommended and involves a trained music therapist working either with a group or an individual, using music to support and help people express themselves and communicate with others.
+Music therapy has been shown to reduce anxiety for some people with dementia, as well as leading to improvements in their thinking, feeling, perception, mood and behaviour.

-It can encourage social interaction with others, reduce social isolation and promote activity in groups
+Encourages social interaction with others, reduces social isolation and promotes activity in groups

-Music can prompt reminiscing Singing or playing a favourite piece of music can lessen distress and may be particularly helpful whilst giving personal care
+Singing or playing a favourite piece of music can lessen distress and may be particularly helpful while giving personal care

-It can help the person with dementia ‘tell their story’ and give voice to their personal history.
+Helps the person with dementia ‘tell their story’ and give voice to their personal history

 Tips for using music

-Listening to music and or singing can trigger memories, feelings and emotions that aren’t expressed at any other time.
+and/or singing can trigger memories, feelings and emotions that aren’t expressed at any other time.
 Holding someone’s hand, tapping to the rhythm, moving or dancing may provide an additional way of connecting with the person.
-Using pictures or photos alongside music can also provide a way to reminisce and share memories for families.
+Using pictures or photos alongside music can also provide a way to reminisce and share memories for families

 Things to be aware of

 Music can awaken negative emotions and memories as well as positive ones.
-Watch out for how the person reacts – if there are signs of distress, turn the music off.
+Watch out for how the person reacts.
+If there are any signs of distress, turn the music off.
 However, expressing sadness may be a normal reaction to a memory or an association to the music.
-Just sitting with the person during this time and offering comfort may be the best response.
+Just sitting with the person during this time and offering comfort may be the best response